wp-plugins/liveagent/readme.txt

 == Screenshots ==

-1. Example of conversation detail in LiveAgent
+1. Example of statistics screen in LiveAgent
 2. Example of Visitor's chat window
 3. Account settings configuration screen in Wordpress
 4. Account creation screen
 5. example of default chat button on page
 6. Button code screen
-7. Agent is chatting
+7. Emails window
-8. Agent home screen
+8. Home screen

 == Changelog ==

+= 3.0.9 =
+* add compatibility for WP 3.8.1

+= 3.0.8 =
+* fixed some issues in code

+= 3.0.7 =
+* add compatibility to WordPress 3.7.1

+= 3.0.4 =
+* add compatibility to WordPress 3.5

 = 3.0.3 =
 * transaltion fixes